fbpx

 Get your printable workbook and lesson plan template here.

-Welcome to our Kids Yoga Lesson Planning 101 Training
+Welcome to our How to Easy Plan the Best Kids Yoga Class Free Training

 Continue your Kids Yoga Lesson Planning 101 Training with Part 1: The Most Important Part of Your Kids Yoga Class here.

-My hope is that once you complete all 9 Parts of our Kids Yoga Lesson Planning 101 Training, you will feel like Courtney S. one of our recent graduates!
+My hope is that once you complete all our How to Easily Plan the Best Kids Yoga Class Training, you will feel like Courtney S. one of our recent graduates!

 I just finished your Kids Yoga Lesson Planning 101 youtube videos!
 I enjoyed it very much!
 While I watched your videos I made my first lesson plan to use!
 I also completed not too long ago your online kids yoga teacher course also, so its game on! lol.